Last updated:

 After receiving more than 70 applications for our 2024 Creative in Residence Program, we were truly overwhelmed by the exceptional quality of proposals from a diverse group of artists, designers, writers, performers, and musicians.
 We wanted to see more of these impactful projects being realised at the Victorian Archives Centre.

-PROV is excited to announce that in May 2025, the VAC Gallery will launch a group exhibition showcasing an additional five Creatives from that initial call-out.
-Congratulations to our 2025 Creatives in Residence, Emile Zile, Sam Wallman, Shannon Slee, Susan Fitzgerald and Queer-ways.
-We'll be sharing more about their research and work in progress over the upcoming six months.
+PROV is excited to announce that in May 2025, the VAC Gallery will launch a group exhibition showcasing an additional five creatives from the initial group of applicants.

 L-R: George Keats, LUCIANO, Sam Wallman, Susan Fitzgerald and Shannon Slee at the Victorian Archives Centre.